mildred-prog/Organic-Food/README.md

 #### First time Visitors Goals:
 - As a visitor, I want to learn about the benefits of organic food so I can make better choices for my health.
-- I want to view a selection of organic products offered by the website.
+- As a visitor, I want to view a selection of organic products offered by the website to enable easy purchase of the available product.
-- I want to contact the website owners for further inquiries.
+- As a visitor, I want to contact the website owners for further inquiries on organic food
-- I want to view the business location on a map (iframe).
+- As a visitor, I want to view the business location on a map (iframe) for easy guidiance to the office address.
 #### Returning Visitor Goals:
 - I want to re-access the product section to browse organic items.
-- I want to submit another inquiry using the contact form.
+- As a returning visitor,I want to submit another inquiry using the contact form.
 #### Error Handling Goals:
 As a visitor who navigates to a broken or incorrect URL, I want to be redirected to a helpful 404 page with a link back to the home page.